 - Fresh coriander (cilantro) - to serve

 - Cook your lentils according to the packet instructions and then drain.200 g Dried red lentils

 - In a large pan, heat the oil and then add the shallots, garlic and aubergine and gently cook for 4 minutes.1 tablespoon Olive oil, 5 Shallots, 2 Garlic clove, 1 Aubergine (eggplant) and gently cook for 4 minutes.

 - Add the curry paste and mix well4 tablespoon Madras curry paste

 - Put the lentils and the rest of the ingredients in the pan, stir well, and simmer for 10-12 minutes, until the curry has thickened a little.
-You may need to add a little extra stock if it starts getting too thick.400 g chopped tomatoes, 400 ml reduced fat coconut milk, 2 tablespoon mango chutney, 100 ml vegetable stock
+You may need to add a little extra stock if it starts getting too thick.400 g Chopped tomatoes, 400 ml Light coconut milk, 2 tablespoon mango chutney, 100 ml Vegetable stock

 - Feel free to change the vegetables that you use, just make sure that they are all chopped to a similar size to ensure even cooking times.